SthephanShinkufag/atomboard/README.md

  - Use [MySQL](https://mysql.com), [PostgreSQL](https://www.postgresql.org) or [SQLite](https://sqlite.org) for an efficient set-up able to handle high amounts of traffic.
  - Management panel:
    - Admin and moderators can ban offensive/abusive posters across all boards.
-   - Admin and moderators can sticky threads, delete/approve posts and threads (see `TINYIB_REQMOD`).
+   - Admin and moderators can sticky threads, delete/approve posts and threads (see `ATOM_REQMOD`).
    - Janitors can delete/approve posts and threads.
    - Admin, moderators and janitors can edit message text in posts.
    - Admin, moderators and janitors can delete attached files.